xtrinch/MRCountryPicker/README.md

 ## Usage

-Make your UIPickerView a class of MRCountryPicker, set its countryPickerDelegate and implement its didSelectCountryWithName method.
+Make your UIPickerView a class of MRCountryPicker, set its countryPickerDelegate and implement its countryPhoneCodePicker method.

 See the following example: